 SSD is where it is at with both next-gen consoles.
 Both will be adopting Solid State Drives for storage in order to speed up loading times.

 PlayStation's Mark Cerny demonstrated that, because of the SSD inside a PS5 DevKit, a loading cut screen in Marvel's Spider-Man that usually takes 15 seconds on a PS4 only takes 0.8 seconds on the new machine.
+This was shown in a test recorded by the Wall Street Journal's Takashi Mochizuki and posted on Twitter.

 In addition, the Xbox engineers behind Scarlett revealed that SSD is a game changer, literally.
-In the E3 2019 reveal video, they also said that the SSD storage solution can also be used as virtual RAM, thereby speeding up data access during games without you even knowing.
+In an E3 2019 reveal video, they also said that the SSD storage solution can also be used as virtual RAM, thereby speeding up data access during games without you even knowing.
 That could put an end to slight stutters in open world games, for example, as assets load seamlessly in the background.

 What we don't yet know is how much storage space each console will provide.
 SSD technology is extremely expensive, especially at 1TB and 2TB sizes.
 We expect, therefore, that both manufacturers will use a hybrid drive system: SSD for speed and caching, plus a more traditional HDD to bulk up the storage space.